Training Vision-Language Transformers from Captions: Understanding the models

 \section{Understanding the models}

-While simpler and more efficient, patch-based models differ in important ways from traditional bounding-box based approaches.
+\acronym{} is designed in importantly different ways from traditional bounding-box based approaches.
 In particular, while the visual stack is traditionally frozen in those models, now the entire ``backbone" is learnable.
 Also, where previously, the goal was to ``map" vision to language, now the two are learned jointly.
-We therefore take this opportunity to investigate the models to better understand how their behaviors differ due to the two (pre-)training objectives.
+We therefore take this opportunity to investigate the models to better understand how their behaviors differ due to the two key design choices.
+For a fair comparison with ViLT, we use \acronymbase{} which is trained with the same model architecture and image-text pairs.

 \paragraph{Understanding Patches.} We begin with a simple patch clustering visualization (Figure \ref{fig:clusters}).
 Without the inclusion of any language, we can simply cluster (and color) the visual patch embeddings of ViLT and \acronym.
 ViLT relies on on larger patches ($32\!\times\!32$) for higher resolution ($384\!\times\!640$).
-We instead use smaller patches and lower resolution ($16!\times\!16$ for $384\!\times\!384$).
-It is also easy to see how both models are identifying key semantic regions of the image (e.g. the rug, painting and plant).
+We instead use smaller patches and lower resolution ($16\!\times\!16$ for $384\!\times\!384$).
+It is easy to see how both models are identifying key semantic regions of the image (e.g. the rug, painting and plant).
 Also note, both models incorrectly place the painting and plant in the same cluster.